Usamaniaz219/Process_vertical_bounding_boxes_6_oct_2024/README.md

 ## **📩 Contact**
 For any issues or improvements, feel free to open an **Issue** or contribute via a **Pull Request**.

----

-Let me know if you need modifications! 🚀